joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/13/well/ozempic-prediabetes.html

 **New York to Revive Congestion Pricing With $9 Toll**\
-`Gov. Kathy Hochul is expected to announce the revised program on Thursday after having put the original $15 toll on hold.`\
+`Gov. Kathy Hochul is expected to announce the revised program on Thursday with the aim of putting it in place before Donald Trump takes office.`\
 https://nytimes.com/2024/11/13/nyregion/congestion-pricing-nine-dollars.html

 **'I didn't like how things were handled': Barclay Goodrow returns to MSG with something to prove**\